FangfanLi/VideoPerformanceAnalysis/README.md

 ```
 var ncServer = "http://analysis.com:55556/";
 ```
-4. Deploy *tornadoServer.py* on the Analysis Server and in the script, change the variable *resultsFolder* to where you want the results to be kept.
+4. Deploy *tornadoServer.py* on the Analysis Server and in the script, change the variable *resultsFolder* to where you want the results to be kept, and start it with *python tornadoServer.py*.
 ```
 resultsFolder = '/home/ubuntu/youtubePlayer_results/'
 ```
-5. In *runOne()* method, update the url to where the testPage is hosted.
+5. In *automated\_youtube\_api.py*, find *runOne()* method, update the url to where the testPage is hosted.
 ```
 url = 'http://www.testserver.com/youtubePlayerStats.html?tether={}&stoptime={}&network={}&quality={}&videoID={}'.format(tether, stoptime, network, quality,videoID)
 ```